viktorcessan/CostAnalysis/fixes.md

 - Remove the model explanation at the top
 - From target, remove from the graph the monthly savings, make a bigger pointer to crossover
+- From target, add hourly rate for the ticket system

 Team dependencies: